nagelkl/clion_embedded/README.md

 # clion_embedded
-Embedded Development ont STM32 with CLion and the Segger Tools
+Embedded Development on STM32 with CLion and the Segger Tools